jmursi/Jmursi.github.io/_pages/about.md

 Here's what I have been upto lately: <br/><br/>

+@ __Mar 3-5, 2025__: I gave a talk on LLM Agents, their evaluation and insights from my PhD research at the EFH Innovation Sprint in Nairobi, Kenya.
+Here are the [slides](https://drive.google.com/file/d/1TJnVIliKfGTw45DSIWcX8KGxjWV04hMV/view?usp=sharing) of my talk!

 @ __Jan 22, 2025__: Our paper "[The Power of Many: Multi-Agent Multimodal Models for Cultural Image Captioning](https://arxiv.org/pdf/2411.11758)" has been accepted to NAACL 2025 (Main).
 Details coming soon!

 @ __Jan 13, 2025__: I recently achieved my candidancy after completing all requirements including passing the preliminary examination!